 Community Outreach and Education

 The goal of the Community Outreach and Education Unit is to provide crime prevention and safety information to the citizens of the Northwestern District.
-The Unit has worked in partnership with community coalitions, offering educational programs which address the pressing social, legal and safety issues facing schools, students and families.
+The Unit works in partnership with community coalitions, offering educational programs which address the pressing social, legal and safety issues facing schools, students and families.

 A vital function of this unit is to collaborate with coalitions and other community groups as a means of facilitating outreach and educational initiatives throughout the district.
 Specifically, the Community Outreach and Education Unit works to identify and develop programs to meet the needs of our distinct community.